-b.
+- b.
 What is the associated password?
-Type the password for the account.

-• Yes, require credentials for NTLM authentication
+Type the password for the account. - Yes, require credentials for NTLM authentication a.
+What user name should the monitor use?

 Select this option if you want to attempt NTLM authentication as a part of the health monitor.
 To require credentials, you should have a user account specifically for this health monitor which has no other privileges, and has a password set to never expire.